ARTISTIC CO-DIRECTOR: BILL POWHIDA

 ADMINISTRATIVE CO-DIRECTOR: ALAN LUPIANI

-In 2003, Lupiani was selected to participate in the Drawing Center’s prestigious Viewing Program.
-Starting in 2006, Lupiani created a media persona as comedic street reporter, working with Hollywood actor and personality Tom Green and also directing and producing his own LIVE internationally streamed webcast entitled, “Dear Immaculately Groomed Italian Guy” which attracted thousands of viewers each week.
+In 2006, Lupiani created a media persona as comedic street reporter, working with Hollywood actor and personality Tom Green and also directing and producing his own LIVE internationally streamed webcast entitled, “Dear Immaculately Groomed Italian Guy” which attracted thousands of viewers each week.

 From 2010 to the present, Lupiani has pursued his art practice by means of social practice, curating and painting.
 He participated as an “art world reporter” in the critically acclaimed group show #class @ Winkleman Gallery in 2010.
 He also has made appearances in 2010 and 2011 at Art Basel Miami Beach, conducting an “art insider” panel discussion @ Winkleman Gallery ABMB project #rank in 2010, and interviewed all of the gallerists participating at the “SEVEN” art fair in 2011.

-Deborah Obalil, Executive Director, Association of Independent Colleges of Art & Design
+Deborah Obalil, President, Association of Independent Colleges of Art & Design

 Mary Colleen Heil, President, Pennsylvania College of Art and Design